This post may contain affiliate links. See our affiliate disclaimer here.

 When we decided to move into an RV full-time, there was no question that our dog (Ted) and cat (Mr. Man) would join us on the road.
 However, traveling with a cat has definitely been a bit more challenging than traveling with a dog.

-Cats requires more stuff, like a litter box and scratching post.
+Cats require more stuff, like a litter box and scratching post.
 After several years on the road, we’ve learned a great deal about RV travel with cats.
 Below are our key tips on full-time RV living with cats.

 RV Travel with Cats

 How your cat travels will depend on their temperament and if they get car sick.
-When we first starting traveling with our fifth wheel, we placed Mr. Man in his carrier in the back seat of the truck.
+When we first started traveling with our fifth wheel, we placed Mr. Man in his carrier in the back seat of the truck.

 After listening to him howling for over two hours, we knew we were going to have to let him out of the carrier.
 Then, we encountered our second problem, Mr. Man started getting car sick and throwing up a few hours into each road trip.

-We now give him Dramamine thirty minutes before hitting the road to prevent sickness, and let him use the center console of our truck as his bed while we travel.
-We have found Dramamine to be very effective, but you should consult with your vet and ask them the proper dosage before giving any medicine to your cat.
+We now give him Dramamine thirty minutes before hitting the road to prevent sickness and let him use the center console of our truck as his bed while we travel.
+We have found Dramamine to be very effective, but you should consult with your vet and ask them for the proper dosage before giving any medicine to your cat.

 If your cat is not docile in the car or if you can’t trust them not to try to climb on the driver, keep them in a secure carrier while driving.

 Travel is a big part of full-time RV living with cats, and it will likely take some trial and error to figure out the right spot in your truck or motorhome.
-Start with shorter drives to allow time to evaluate the best travel arrangement for your cat(s).
+Start with shorter drives to allow time to evaluate the best travel arrangements for your cat(s).

 You also need to consider access to the litter box while traveling.
 Given that Mr. Man has a sensitive stomach, we leave the litter box in the backseat of our tow truck.
 Traveling with a smelly box is not ideal, but it is easier than trying to stop for potty breaks.